BurntxNoodle/CTF/OverTheWire - Bandit/ Level 0/readme.md

 To specificy the port (from the ssh manpage):
 ```
--l login_name
+-p port#
-Specifies the user to log in as on the remote machine.
+Specifies the port to log into
 ```
 Combining the two, we get the solution: